Simple Sourdough Pizza Crust: A Step-by-Step Guide

 What you need to make this recipe…:

 - …a sourdough starter.
 Ideally, you want to use your starter 4 to 6 hours after you feed it, when it has doubled in volume and is very bubbly and active.
-Here are three sources:
+You can build a starter from scratch in just about 1 week.
+Or you can buy one.
+Here are two sources:

 - …time.
 Once your starter is ready to go, this recipe requires an initial 6 – 18 hour rise, followed by at least 6 hours in the fridge or up to 3 days.